corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/vault-queries.md

 {{% /tab %}}
 {{< /tabs >}}

-After the output state finalizes, it will be represented as the following in the database (`custom_representation column`):
+After the output state finalizes, it is represented as the following in the database (`custom_representation column`):

 ```json
 {